 Be open and responsive.
 Let people know all about who you are and what you want to accomplish.
 And do your best to answer Contributors' questions and address their concerns, quickly and thoroughly — it's a great way to show people that you’re reliable, available, and committed to your campaign.

 Be honest and ethical.
 It’s tempting to "sell" your campaign with glossy pitches and big promises, but Contributors can trust you much more when you're straightforward and honest.
 Give them a real look at your work, and be frank about the risks and challenges.
-Don’t try to game the system or make your campaign look more popular than it is — Creators who try things like self-funding and other pledging schemes are at risk of having their campaigns suspended.
+Don’t try to manipulate the system or make your campaign look more popular than it is — Creators who try things like self-funding and other contribution schemes are at risk of having their campaigns suspended.

 Only work with trusted partners.
 If you’re collaborating with a group of people, make sure the Verified Name for your campaign is a trusted contributor, and be cautious about sharing one password.
 If someone approaches you with offers to promote or market your campaign, remember that Orbitmuse does not endorse or have any affiliation with such services.
 If you do think about contracting one, vet what they're offering or inquire about other Creators' experiences with these services.
 If the service sends spam messages or distributes lists of Contributors' emails, you'll be held accountable, and your campaign could be suspended.